viamrobotics/docs/docs/tutorials/scuttlebot.md

 Now you have a rover that you can drive via Viam's UI at [https://app.viam.com](https://app.viam.com).

-When you feel ready, try driving your SCUTTLE Robot around.
+Try driving your SCUTTLE Robot around using the WASD keyboard controls described above.

 {{< caution >}}
 Ensure that your robot has sufficient space to drive around without hitting anyone or anything.